Callum-OP/Anti-Aliaser/README.md

 # How to run
-Visit the website, enter a png image and it will
+Visit the website, enter a png line art image and it will run, then download the image or copy to clipboard to save it.

 # About the program
 I wanted a program that would apply anti-aliasing to an existing digital line drawing that didn't have anti-aliasing, so I created this simple web app.